Whokaua21/Studyn_things_/README.md

 # Studygn_things_
-I will save something here to  i remember with use :)
+I will save something here to  i remmeber with use :)